Department of Homeland Security

 The new building provides modern, safe, and secure biocontainment laboratories of sufficient capacity for operations that include the licensure of animal disease vaccines; defending against high-consequence foreign animal diseases in livestock; and providing the essential infrastructure requirements for threat characterization, forensics, and detection.
 The agricultural bio-defense efforts will create an integrated and comprehensive system to rapidly recognize and characterize biological agents in animal populations, food, water, agriculture, and the environment.

-An international peer review team from some of the most significant high containment research institutions around the world ensured the highest degree of safety as the design was being established.
-Even with this stringent design criteria, and considering the types of bio-safety levels (BSL-2 through BSL-4), the entire campus was designed to meet sustainable goals and energy efficiency not often realized in high containment programs.
+The NBAF program includes a collection of buildings on one campus supporting the main laboratory – all working together for both safety in operations and bio-surety.
+The program benefitted from an international peer review team from some of the most significant high containment research institutions around the world to ensure the highest degree of safety as the design was being established.
+Even with this stringent design criteria and considering the types of bio-safety levels (BSL-2 through BSL-4), the entire campus was designed to meet sustainable goals and energy efficiency not often realized in high containment programs.

 Project TypeScience & Technology